wakkoTheWarner/newProyectoTeam3/README.md

     - `course = course_parser(course, section)` - This line calls the `course_parser` function with the `course` and `section` as arguments.
 The function processes the course and section and returns it.
 The returned course is then stored in the `course` variable.

     - The next few lines prompt the user to enter the university information (name, campus, department, professor name).
-If the user does not enter any information, the function uses the default values from the 'config.json' file.
+If the user does not enter any information, the function uses the default values.

     - The function then converts the university information to uppercase.